Jmwofford/babyDiv_WDI-curriculum/instructor_notes/git/git-github.md

 The `fork` & `pull` model lets anyone fork an existing repository and push changes to their personal fork without requiring access granted from the source repository.

-Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
+Most commonly, forks are used to either propose changes to someone elses project or to use someone elses project as a starting point for your own idea.
 This is how most open source projects operate.

 ## Now that everyone has their first repository on GitHub, let's fork and clone our first repository!